pomerium/pomerium/docs/docs/topics/ppl.md

 ## At a Glance

-Each PPL policy has at the top level a set of `allow` or `deny` actions, with a list of logitical operators, criteria, matchers, and values underdeath.
+Each PPL policy has at the top level a set of `allow` or `deny` actions, with a list of logical operators, criteria, matchers, and values underneath.
 For example:

 ```yaml
 allow: